 In its most basic form, it’s a mixture of rice, spices, and herbs, sauteed in a dash of oil, then simmered to softness in broth.
 Some recipes, like this one, utilize vegetables and dried fruits to further the flavor of the dish.

 Wild rice is commonly a mixture of brown basmati grains and long black rice.
 However, this will depend on the brand and type you buy as each mixture has some of its own additions.
 I love making my own mixture just so I know exactly what’s in there.

 How to Cook Cranberry Wild Rice Pilaf

 - Saute – Saute the onions before adding in the carrots, herbs, and spices.
 Add in the rice.

-- Simmer – Add in the stock, bell pepper, and some cranberries.
+- Simmer – Add in the stock, bell pepper, and some of the cranberries.
 Simmer.
 Remove from heat and leave to sit for a bit and continue cooking in its own steam.

-- Serve – Clean up and fluff the dish.
-Garnish, serve, and enjoy!
+- Serve – Fluff the dish, garnish, serve, and enjoy!

 - Wild Mushrooms

 - Chopped Pecans

 - Toasted Pine Nuts